 A footnote to the story of the Baltimore County volunteer Jeeps, is a handful of Willys and Kaiser Jeep trucks.

-Lutherville VFC Brush 304 was an unusual and beautiful little pumper built by Oren Roanoke in Virginia, on a 1956 Willys 6-226 Cargo-Personnel Carrier.
+Lutherville VFC Brush 304 was a nice little pumper built by Oren Roanoke in Virginia, on a 1956 Willys 6-226 Cargo-Personnel Carrier, and it included the personnel benches in the rear.
 Photo courtesy Jim Fairweather.

-Lutherville bought the Oren-Willys from Reisterstown VFD, who replaced it with a Dodge Power Wagon as their brush unit.
-It was later sold again to a private school in Brooklandville; see it looking somewhat worse for wear in a March 1972 photo (260K JPEG) by Charlie Underwood.
-It reportedly ended up in Canada.
+Lutherville bought the Oren-Willys from Reisterstown VFD (210K JPEG) and it was later sold again to a private school in Brooklandville; see it looking somewhat worse for wear in a March 1972 photo (260K JPEG) by Charlie Underwood.
+It reportedly then was bought by an employee who took it to his farm in West Virginia.

 Lutherville liked open cab apparatus!
 This 1963 photo courtesy U.S. Fire-Police shows their Oren-Willys beside Engine 309, a 1954 Mack which served from 1954 to 1963, was sold to North Carolina, and in 1990 re-acquired and restored.
 Engine 301 is a 1962 Mack bought from the BCoFD, and Emergency Squad 303 is a 1958 International.